-- TermsFacet provides an option to split documents into groups based on a value of a field, for example TermsFacet (field='category') - DateHistogramFacet split documents into time intervals, example: DateHistogramFacet (field="published_date", interval="day") - HistogramFacet similar to DateHistogramFacet but for numerical values: HistogramFacet(field="rating", interval=2) - NestedFacet is just a simple facet that wraps another to provide access to nested documents: NestedFacet('variants', TermsFacet(field='variants.color'))
+- TermsFacet provides an option to split documents into groups based on a value of a field, for example TermsFacet(field='category') - HistogramFacet similar to DateHistogramFacet but for numerical values: HistogramFacet(field="rating", interval=2) - RangeFacet allows you to define your own ranges for a numerical fields: RangeFacet(field="comment_count", ranges=[("few", (None, 2)), ("lots", (2, None))]) - NestedFacet is just a simple facet that wraps another to provide access to nested documents: NestedFacet('variants', TermsFacet(field='variants.color'))

-By default facet results will only calculate document count, if you wish for a different metric you can pass in any single value metric aggregation as the metric kwarg (TermsFacet (field='tags', metric=A('max', field=timestamp))).
+By default facet results will only calculate document count, if you wish for a different metric you can pass in any single value metric aggregation as the metric kwarg (TermsFacet(field='tags', metric=A('max', field=timestamp))).
 When specifying metric the results will be, by default, sorted in descending order by that metric.
 To change it to ascending specify metric_sort="asc" and to just sort by document count use metric_sort=False.